 Referral process Rehabilitation Lead's report I ensure that that information that specifies the direct access pathways is easily available in a variety of formats Summary table, of information available, formats and languages.
 For those disseminated through web based and digital technologies, to include appropriate metrics such as number of visits to site, number of downloads.
-I ensure rapid and skilled triage of patients through the access point Time between first contact and treatment implementation The clinicians I manage have the autonomy to set their appointment times so that patients are supported to self-manage, including learning how and when to self-refer I work within the rehabilitation network to ensure that the written and online material meets the needs of the local community Minutes of meetings αt which this is discussed, I monitor referrals to ensure that underserved populations are not neglected Referral data analysed by age, gender, disability and race I ensure reasonable adjustments are made to ensure equity of access and provision Referral data analysed by age, gender, disability and race I provide a directory of rehabilitation services and a map which demonstrates potential flow of patients through the system Include map, and link to directory demonstrates potential now or patients through the system
+I ensure rapid and skilled triage of people through the access point Time between first contact and treatment implementation The clinicians I manage have the autonomy to set their appointment times so that people are supported to self-manage, including learning how and when to self-refer I work within the rehabilitation network to ensure that the written and online material meets the needs of the local community Minutes of meetings αt which this is discussed, I monitor referrals to ensure that underserved populations are not neglected Referral data analysed by age, gender, disability and race I ensure reasonable adjustments are made to ensure equity of access and provision Referral data analysed by age, gender, disability and race I provide a directory of rehabilitation services and a map which demonstrates potential flow of people through the system Include map, and link to directory